hwangjihun/mit-6.0001-ps/README.md

 Link: https://ocw.mit.edu/courses/6-0001-introduction-to-computer-science-and-programming-in-python-fall-2016/

 This repo contains my personal solutions to the problem sets for this module.
+Correctness of any code posted here is not guaranteed.